Lorain Palace Theatre: Renovation

 Restoration of the theatre began in 1977 and so far the non-profit organization operating the location has raised an excess of $6 million towards the cost of its restoration and renovation.
 Twenty-five thousand dollars was tendered as a down payment toward the purchase of the $100,000 building.
 A capital funds campaign was launched and in May 1977 the Palace Theater building was purchased and a grand opening was held.
 The Palace had been using the same carbon arc projectors since 1935.
 The light on the screen was created when 80 amps of electricity jumped between two large pencil-sized carbon rods.
 The carbon arc generated enough illumination to project the movie onto the screen 180 ft away.
 Recently the theatre moved those projectors into the lobby and installed a new theatre system including a new platter projector, a digital projector, and a 16-speaker theatre surround sound system.

+First Lady Rosalynn Carter visited the theater in 1979, and recognized the around 800 volunteers who had recently completed major renovations to the theater.

 In 2008 a plan was made to connect the Lorain Palace Theatre with the adjacent Eagles Building via a glass arcade.
 The project would partly be funded by a $200,000 grant from the city of Lorain, most of which would be required to purchase the Eagles Building while the rest would go to construction costs to the facade and marquee of the theatre.
 However, an additional $7.5 million would be needed to complete the project, which includes renovating the interior and exterior of the 37000 sqft Eagles building, as well as a section of the theater and the construction of the arcade.